It’s a classic scene.

-The tourists then climb to the second level to get a better view of the historic sights all around them and settle in for a pleasant tour of jolly old … Gatlinburg.
+The tourists then climb to the second level to get a better view of the historic sights all around them and settle in for a pleasant tour of jolly old … Pigeon Forge.

 That’s right.
-It’s time for a spot of tea, y’all as the traditional United Kingdom double decker bus has made its way across the Atlantic and settled in to Sevier County, giving visitors a safe and unique way to view this tourist mecca.
+It’s time for a spot of tea, y’all.
+The traditional United Kingdom double decker bus has made its way across the Atlantic and settled in to Sevier County, giving visitors a safe and unique way to view this tourist mecca.